-The Company has reported a net loss for the three months ended March 31, 2019, and 2018, and for this reason basic and diluted net loss per share are the same for all periods presented.
+The Company has reported a net loss for the three months ended March 31, 2020, and 2019.
+For this reason basic and diluted net loss per share are the same for all periods presented.
+Since the shares underlying the 8,342,128 pre-funded warrants are issuable for little or no consideration, they are considered outstanding for both basic and diluted earnings per share.
 The following table sets forth the computation of basic and diluted net loss per share (in thousands, except share and per-share data):

 Three Months Ended March 31,

-2019 2018
+2020 2019

 Numerator:

-Net loss attributable to common stockholders \$ (12,074) \$ (15,888)
+Net loss attributable to common stockholders \$ (19,620) \$ (12,074)

-Penominator:
+Denominator: -

-Weighted-average common shares outstanding-basic and diluted 38,447,319 22,345,523
+Weighted-average common shares and pre-funded warrants outstanding-basic and diluted 94,723,513 38,447,319

-Net loss per share attributable to common stockholders -basic and diluted s (0.31) \$ (0.71)
+Net loss per share attributable to common stockholders -basic and diluted \$ (0.21) \$ (0.31)